ryssbowh/craft-themes/README.md

 Displayers html output can be stored in cache for faster execution.

-The content block caching strategy controls the displayer cache, it really shouldn't use the "Global" strategy, or all your pages will display the same content.
+The content block caching strategy controls the displayer cache, it really shouldn't use the "Global" strategy, or the fields on the same pages will display the same content.
 Setting no cache strategy to the content block will effectively disable the displayer cache.

 Displayer caching uses Craft internal cache tagging system so cache will be automatically invalidated when displayers/fields/view modes are changed.

 ### Block cache